nyggus/easycheck/tests/doctests/catch_exceptions_doctest.rst

 Catching exceptions instead of raising them
 -------------------------------------------

-If you do not want to raise exceptions but to catch them, you can do so using the :code:`catch_check()` function:
+If you do not want to raise exceptions but to catch them instead, you can do so using the :code:`catch_check()` function:

 .. code-block:: python